Mining industry of Algeria: Gold

 ENOR produced 38,914 MT of ore with an average grade of 9.57 grams per metric ton gold from the Tirek Mine in 2006, which was significantly less than the 65,718 MT of ore that the company mined in 2005.
 The decline was attributed to the delayed delivery of equipment.
 Development of the Amesmessa Mine continued; production was expected to begin in 2007.

 Lead, silver, and zinc

 Assays of samples from a 5-hole drilling program at the Tan Chaffao deposit by Tan Chaffao Mining Co.
 S.A.R.L., which was a joint venture of Maghreb Minerals PLC of the United Kingdom (85% interest) and Gold and Industrial Minerals [GOLDIM] [which was a subsidiary of the Government-owned Office National de la Recherche Géologique et Minière (15%)] indicated less than expected mineralization.
 At year end, the joint venture was reevaluating whether to continue exploration of the isolated Tan Chaffao deposit, which is about 250 km northwest of Tamanrasset.

 In late 2006, Western Mediterranean Zinc began a drilling program on the Tala Hamza deposit of the Oued Amizour zinc project.
-Tala Hamza was about 12 km southwest of the Port of Bejaia.
+Tala Hamza was about 12 km southwest of the Port of Béjaïa.